You have one fire starter in your bug out bag and another in your car glove compartment.

 You only have a few seconds to transfer the flame created by the battery to your tinder so it’s even more important you have your tinder close by and ready to light before you spark the gum wrapper.

-Once you’re ready to get your fire started, carefully touch the foil side of each end of the gum wrapper to the positive and negative ends of the battery.
+Once you’re ready to get your fire started, carefully touch the foil side of each end of the gum wrapper to both the positive terminal and negative terminal of the battery.

 As soon as the center of the gum wrapper sparks into a fire, quickly light your tinder.
 You will only have a couple of seconds so you need to act quickly.